The-Tech-Lord/Charged-Mobs-Files/README.md

 **Windows**:

-Once you have followed these steps according to your browser, go to where ever you downloaded the .exe file and click on it, once you do that, on Windows, a prompt will tell you that it blocked the .exe file (**This even happens in Administrator mode**). <br />
+Once you have followed these steps according to your browser, go to where ever you downloaded the .exe file and click on it, once you do that, on Windows, a prompt will tell you that it blocked the .exe file (**This even happens in Administrator mode**).
+To get around this click where is says `More Info`, you will then get an option called `Run Anyway`.
+You are now able to run the file to your heart's desire!! <br />

 <div><img src="./Z_README/Windows-File-Warning.png" width=399 align="left" /><img src="./Z_README/Windows-File-Warning-2.png" width=399 align="right" /></div>

-<br /><br /><br />

-To get around this click where is says `More Info`, you will then get an option called `Run Anyway`.
-You are now able to run the file to your heart's desire!!

 **MacOS**: <br />
 Yeah, I'm not paying $999 for a piece of alluminum